-“Print is dead!”
-This was the most popular proclamation of 20 years ago by the evangelist marketers of a burgeoning digital era.
-Followed closely by “the annual report is dead”, from equally enthusiastic digital designers and savvy investor relations managers.
-Given the supposed death of print, it seemed natural to predict the demise of a publication so aligned with that format.
+Given the supposed death of print, it seemed natural to predict the demise of the annual report - a publication so aligned with that format.
 However our recent experience this last reporting season, and a browse through the reporting practices of many of Australia’s largest corporates, would indicate neither prediction came to pass.
-The annual report is indeed still alive and kicking, still in print, and looks set to grace the tables of Australia’s boardrooms for some time to come.

 We all know sustainability is good for the environment and our community.
 But did you know that sustainable companies also enjoy increased profitability, higher investment returns, and find it easier to attract talent?
 In the following infographic, BWD explains the investment case for sustainability.